burlster1980/arupcodev060/content/creating-pages/creating-projects.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<p><b>Article Content</b></p>
-			<p><b>*</b>fields marked with an asterix are required and must be completed</p>
+			<p><strong>&#42;</strong>fields marked with an asterix are required and must be completed</p>
 			<ul>
-				<li><b>Site search description*</b> - Please add a maximum of one to two sentences that give an overview of your project content.
+				<li><b>Site search description&#42;</b> - Please add a maximum of one to two sentences that give an overview of your project content.
 This text will be displayed within the search results for your project.
 For example 'Discover how Arup's engineers rebuilt the Forth Bridge in record time - whilst trains continued to run on time every day.'</li>
-				<li><b>Name*</b> - This is the name of your project - for example 'Forth Crossing redevelopment'.
+				<li><b>Name&#42;</b> - This is the name of your project - for example 'Forth Crossing redevelopment'.
 By default, it will contain the text you added during the creation of your project.
-You can edit this text without fear of changing the URL of your project of changing the physical name of the project within the CMS.</li>
+You can edit this text without fear of changing the URL of your project or changing the physical name of the project within the CMS.</li>
-				<li><b>Title*</b> - Enter a title for your project.
+				<li><b>Title&#42;</b> - Enter a title for your project.
 This will generally be a descriptive heading giving insight into what the project article is about.
 A handy approach to 'titles' is to ask a question - that your content will answer.
 For example, 'How do you redesign and rebuild the Forth Crossing without stopping the trains?'</li>
 				<li><b>Comma separated search terms</b> - Enter any specific key words, or combination of key words that relate to your project.
 Words added here will influence the search results provided on arup.com (Note - this does not include suggestive search).
 You should think carefully about the words you enter, and limit entries to be between 3 and 5 words or key phrases</li>
 				<li><b>Video</b> - Please do not use this field without consulting with GMC online first.
 Video used in this way must conform to various standards including an absence of sound and the ability to 'loop'</li>
-				<li><b>Summary shown in listings*</b> - You should enter the introduction for your project in this field.
+				<li><b>Summary shown in listings&#42;</b> - You should enter the introduction for your project in this field.
 Your introduction should give the user an overview of what your content is about and what they will learn by reading the content.
 Please consider starting your text with a heading (use 'H2' formatting)</li>
 				<li>
-					<b>Image*</b> - Please enter a suitable image for your project.
+					<b>Image&#42;</b> - Please enter a suitable image for your project.
 The image should be high quality and should be at least 2000px wide by 1125px BEFORE you carry out any resizing of the image.
 See the <a href="/getting-started/image-preparation/">image guide for more information</a> on this if necessary
 				</li>
+				<li><b>Version image</b> - This is field allows you to show an alternative image to the main 'Image' (above).
+You would only ever use this if you wish to show a different image for a translated version of your content.
+You would only complete this field on the translated version (i.e. you do not touch it on the default English version).
+This will ensure that your image is shown specifically to your language audience, but no one else</li>
-				<li><b>Date*</b> - enter a publication date for your project in this field</li>
+				<li><b>Date&#42;</b> - enter a publication date for your project in this field</li>
 			</ul>
 			<p>The screenshot below indicates where each of the above fields are shown on a published project item.</p>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/projects/initial-project-content.jpg"></div>